Dark matter from primordial black holes would hold charge: Charge accretion from the surrounding plasma

 For higher mass PBHs with $M\gtrsim10^{13}$kg, where the rate of accretion is larger than $e$ within a Hubble time, we make two heuristic assumptions.
 The first being that the acquired charge cannot exceed the total charge that is able to enter a Debye volume, $V_D$ within a Hubble time,

 where $V_D=\sigma_{\rm PBH} \ell_D$, and the Debye length is,

 Note that as the Debye volume involves the cross-section of the PBH, the Debye length cancels out.
 However, this choice stresses the plasma nature of the intra halo medium, where the bulk velocity of charges is well approximated by that of the slowest charged particle.
 As can be seen in Fig. \ref{fig:RN+Poiss} this condition limits the charge to $Q=e$ around $M=10^{13}$kg, but the cross-section of larger PBHs allows $Q_D$ to increase and, in turn, the charge increases again just at slightly larger masses.
-Here we are ignoring the Coulomb repulsion force exherted by the PBH on the electrons (the fast particle which contributes charge to the PBH) and the accretion of the protons (which are 30 times slower than the electrons within a Debye length of the BH and can therefore be ignored), which implies that this is likely an overestimation of the charge.
+Here we are ignoring the Coulomb repulsion force exerted by the PBH on the electrons (the fast particle which contributes charge to the PBH) and the accretion of the protons (which are 30 times slower than the electrons within a Debye length of the BH and can therefore be ignored), which implies that this is likely an overestimation of the charge.

-The second heuristic assumption is that electrons should loose all their kinetic energy when aproaching the PBH from a distance of one Debye length to the outer horizon of the PBH, taking into account the charge of the black hole $Q$.
+The second heuristic assumption is that electron accretion can proceed only until the negative PBH charge repels electrons to the point where they lose all their kinetic energy when approaching the PBH from a distance of one Debye length to the outer horizon of the PBH, taking into account the black hole charge, $Q$.
+This gives the final charge for a PBH, as no further electrons can be accreted due to Coulomb repulsion.
 This translates into,